Frequently Asked Questions

 Many people bow as they enter the meditation hall as a sign of respect.
 Different groups have different forms to enter and exit the hall.
 Individuals in these groups will be happy to instruct you on their forms.
 You do not have to bow if you do not want to.

 Can anyone check out a book?

 Yes, the lending library is available for all to use.
 Please write your name, the date, and the title of the book that you are checking out on the sign out sheet located on the bookcase closest to the front door.
 We ask that you try to return the books within 4 weeks.
-The return basket is located on a shelf under the sign out sheet.
+The return basket and sign out sheet is located on a table to the right of the bookshelves.

 What is dana?

 Dana is a voluntary, anonymous offering of no specified amount.
 The teachings are considered priceless and are offered freely and in return we support the teachers with dana.
 The Bozeman Dharma Center does not pay any of the teachers who lead our retreats and classes.
 If you are able, please offer whatever amount feels right to you given your circumstances and brings you joy.
 It’s a beautiful, time-honored way to support teachers, pay the gift of their teachings forward and sustain the unfolding of wisdom and compassion in our world.